kondurupallavi/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 ## Results:
 1. Successfully designed the 6T SRAM cell schematic using Cadence EDA tools.
 2. Performed transient analysis, verifying the read and write operations of the SRAM cell.
-3. Observed correct switching behavior in response to control signals.
+3. Observed correct switching behavior in response to control signals..